Exponential-Workload/regionfolder/README.md

 This is a hard-fork of the upstream extension by Maptz.
 This fork exists as the code style in the upstream codebase is extremely bad in my subjective opinion.
 It mixes `var` with `let`/`const` constantly, amongst other things like that.

+Oh and (as of v1.2.0) we have web support!

 # Visual Studio Code Custom Folding Extension

 This extension enhances the default code folding abilities of Visual Studio Code editor.
 Regions of code that you'd like to be folded can be wrapped with `#region` comments.